coreyja/dd-dj-example/README.md

 to 'batch' a group of Delayed Jobs via a DelayedJob Plugin and some careful working of the Datadog SDK

+All the relevant models live under the `app/models` directory.
+The only other interesting file to look at is the `config/initiliazers/delayed_job.rb` where we have to insert my custom plugin AFTER the one that is inserted by DataDog

 Entrypoint: `BatchStart.start`
 This will kick off the 'first' job in our batch, passing in a generated trace and span id and a start time